manoharan-lab/holopy/docs/source/users/theories.rst

     * Requires the ADDA package to be installed separately, as detailed in the :ref:`DDA section<dda_tutorial>`
     * Functions in two different ways, as controlled by the ``use_indicators`` flag.
-If the ``use_indicators`` flag is ``True``, the scatterer is voxelated within HoloPy before passing to DDA.
+If the ``use_indicators`` flag is ``True``, the scatterer is voxelated within HoloPy before passing to ADDA.
 If the flag is ``False``, ADDA's built-in scatterer geometries are used for things like spheres, cylinders, ellipsoids, etc.
 - :class:`.Mie`
     * Can handle :class:`.Sphere` objects, :class:`.LayeredSphere` objects, or
       :class:`.Spheres` through superposition.
     * Computes scattered fields using Mie theory.
 - :class:`.Multisphere`
     * Can handle :class:`.Spheres` objects.
+    * Cannot handle :class:`.Spheres` objects composed of layered spheres.
-    * Computes scattered fields using a matrix-based solution of scattering, accounting for multiple scattering between spheres to find a (numerically) exact solution.
+    * Computes scattered fields through a T-matrix-based solution of scattering, accounting for multiple scattering between spheres to find a (numerically) exact solution.
 - :class:`.Tmatrix`
     * Can handle :class:`.Sphere`, :class:`.Cylinder`, or :class:`.Spheroid`
       objects.